-2 The Tyrolean Lech river valley stretches over 65 km in the political district of Reutte (Tyrol, Austria).
+The Tyrolean Lech river valley stretches over 65 km in the political district of Reutte (Tyrol, Austria).
 With its side valleys, it is one of the last near-natural alpine river basins in Austria.
 It hosts the last larger connected wild river area in the northern Alps.
 Due to its size, appearance, habitats, and species, it is one of the most significant wild river landscapes in Central Europe.
 The area, around 41 km2 large, was declared a Natura 2000 area in 2000.
 It was designated a "Naturpark" (Nature Park) in 2004.

-The Tyrolean Lech A UNIQUE GEM AT THE HEART OF EUROPE The association Naturpark Tiroler Lech has been managing efforts in conservation, research, education, recreation, and regional development in the protected area since 2006.
+The association Naturpark Tiroler Lech has been managing efforts in conservation, research, education, recreation, and regional development in the protected area since 2006.

 Sprawling sand and gravel bars, wide riparian zones and its shimmering turquoise water lend the Tirolean Lech its beauty.
 The river is characterized by braided channels and an expansive riverbed, which spans over 100 m in many stretches and even up to 400 m in its middle reaches.

+Rarities

-Rarities & EXTRAORDINARY INHABITANTS In some places, fresh gravel bars still show the typical plant succession of a highly dynamic, braided Alpine river.
-They feature gravel specialists like the flower Chondrilla chondrilloides 1. purple willow shrubs (Salix purpurea (2), and rosemary willow (Salix eleagnos), sprinkled with stands of German tamarisk (Myricaria germanica 3).
+& EXTRAORDINARY INHABITANTS

+In some places, fresh gravel bars still show the typical plant succession of a highly dynamic, braided Alpine river.
+They feature gravel specialists like the flower Chondrilla chondrilloides 1, purple willow shrubs (Salix purpurea 2), and rosemary willow (Salix eleagnos), sprinkled with stands of German tamarisk (Myricaria germanica 3).
 At Unterpinswang, the Lech hosts one of the largest remaining populations of the dwarf bulrush (Typha minima 4).

 The fauna of the Tyrolean Lech valley, too, is unique.
-It is home to the Siberian bluet (Coenagrion hylas freyi (5).
+It is home to the Siberian bluet (Coenagrion hylas freyi (5)).
 This species of damselfly was only discovered in Central Europe in 1952 at the northern rim of the Alps.
 Currently, the only population in Europe is in Tyrol.
 Research on its prevalence, genetics, and distribution in the Tyrolean Lech valley was part of the LIFE project.

-There is also a notable population of the rose-winged grasshopper (Bryodemella tuberculata (6) at the Upper Lech, one of the species' most important in Austria.
-Naturally, the Tyrolean Lech is also a hotspot for birds that breed on gravel bars, such as the common sandpiper (Actitis hypoleucos \bigcirc) and the little ringed plover (Charadrius dubius (8).
-The natterjack toad (Epidalea calamita (9) is another extraordinary inhabitant of the Lech valley.
+There is also a notable population of the rose-winged grasshopper (Bryodemella tuberculata a) at the Upper Lech, one of the species' most important in Austria.
+Naturally, the Tyrolean Lech is also a hotspot for birds that breed on gravel bars, such as the common sandpiper (Actitis hypoleucos 7) and the little ringed plover (Charadrius dubius 8).

+The natterjack toad (Epidalea calamita

+(9) is another extraordinary inhabitant of the Lech valley.
 It occurs only in one other Austrian region, the Waldviertel.

-The bullhead (Cottus gobio 1) prefers clean, cool, and fast-flowing rivers with a rocky bed.
+The bullhead (Cottus gobio (10)) prefers clean, cool, and fast-flowing rivers with a rocky bed.
 In the Tyrolean Lech and its side waters, it feels right at home.
 Through the LIFE Lech project, its habitat is seeing further improvements.

+The Lech in flux

+LIFE PROJECT BACKGROUND

+Removal of the Hornbach retention dam during the first LIFE project at the Tyrolean Lech 2001-2007

+After a catastrophic flood devastated much of the valley floor in 1910, efforts to regulate the Tyrolean Lech began in earnest.
+Long stretches of the Lech were regulated according to the contemporary state of the art, with the goals of expanding farmland and facilitating bed load transport.

 For generations, the valley's inhabitants earned a meagre extra income during the winter months by building these river control structures.
 In some places along the Tyrolean Lech, they still characterise the river's appearance.
-Around 1960. bed load retention dams were constructed at the Lech's tributaries to hold back gravel and boulders.
+Around 1960, bed load retention dams were constructed at the Lech's tributaries to hold back gravel and boulders.